grafana/k6/release notes/upcoming.md

 ## Internals

-* Cloud output: improved outlier metric detection for small batches (#744)
+* Cloud output: improved outlier metric detection for small batches. (#744)
 * Use 20 as the the default values of the `batch` and `batchPerHost` options.
 They determine the maximum number of parallel requests (in total and per-host respectively) an `http.batch()` call will make per VU.
 The previous value for `batch` was 10 and for `batchPerHost` it was 0 (unlimited).
-We now also use their values to determine the maximum number of open idle connections in a VU (#685)
+We now also use their values to determine the maximum number of open idle connections in a VU. (#685)
-* Due to refactoring needed for the redirect fixes, the NTLM authentication library k6 uses is changed from [this](https://github.com/ThomsonReutersEikon/go-ntlm/) to [this](https://github.com/Azure/go-ntlmssp) (#753)
+* Due to refactoring needed for the redirect fixes, the NTLM authentication library k6 uses is changed from [this](https://github.com/ThomsonReutersEikon/go-ntlm/) to [this](https://github.com/Azure/go-ntlmssp). (#753)
 * Switched the default CircleCI tests and linting to use Go 1.11.1, but we still maintain 1.10 compatibility by running all of the tests with Go 1.10.3 too.
-Official k6 standalone builds will also be done with Go 1.11+ from now on (#813)
+Official k6 standalone builds will also be done with Go 1.11+ from now on. (#813)

 ## Bugs fixed!